50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 What's the Best Way to Learn How to Improvise?

 There are so many jazz songs out there.
-When learning jazz, it’s hard to know where to start and which jazz songs are the most important to learn.
+When learning jazz, it’s hard to know where to start and which jazz standards are the most important to learn.

 That’s why…